 - 1. Follow the procedure in Before working inside your computer. - 2.
 Remove the left-side cover. - 3.
-Remove the processor fan and heat-sink assembly. - NOTE: The processor might still be hot after the computer is shut down.
-Allow the processor to cool down before removing it.
+Remove the fan and heat-sink assembly (65 W) or the fan and heat-sink assembly (125 W), whichever applicable.

-The following images indicate the location of the processor and provide a visual representation of the removal procedure.
+The following image(s) indicate the location of the processor and provides a visual representation of the removal procedure.